 As a USC employee, you will on occasion be required to complete mandated training.
 Some mandated training is specific to certain situations; other training is job-specific; and some training applies much more broadly, across the university.

-California law requires that every two years all employees receive information about prohibited workplace conduct, specifically regarding discrimination, harassment, and retaliation.
-On the same timetable, state law also requires that all supervisors receive harassment prevention training.
+California law requires that every two years all employees receive harassment prevention training including information about prohibited workplace conduct, specifically regarding discrimination, harassment, and retaliation.

 Training for other specific job duties